BelmY/wikiSDoR/Using-gr-osmosdr-as-signal-source.md

 * `center_freq`
 * `samp_rate`

-You will also have to uncomment the two relevant lines (and comment the ones for RTL-SDR):
+You will also have to uncomment the two relevant lines (and comment out the ones for RTL-SDR):

     # >> gr-osmosdr signal source using GNU Radio (...)
     start_rtl_command="cat osmocom_fifo"